 - What tips do you have for how to best manage “information overload” and time spent on social media and the Internet?
 I know I would be interested in your insights and I’m sure others would as well!

 I invite you to share your thoughts on the above questions, as well as any of the topics included in this essay.
-Some upcoming posts include an update on my 2016 wardrobe and shopping goals, my birthday reflections, a photography interlude, and another purchase review (see my last one here), but not necessarily in that order.
+Some upcoming posts include an update on my 2016 wardrobe and shopping goals, a photography interlude (from my birthday), and another purchase review (see my last one here), but not necessarily in that order.

 Thank you for reading!
 If you liked this post, please share it with your friends and subscribe for free updates by email.